Coronary Artery Bypass Surgery

 Coronary artery bypass surgery (CABG) is a procedure that diverts the flow of blood around a blocked or partially blocked artery in your heart.
 The diversion aims to improve blood flow to your heart muscle.

-With the blockage circumvented, the increased blood flow to your heart should allow you to feel less breathless and chest pain.
+With the blockage circumvented, the increased blood flow to your heart should allow you to feel less breathlessness and chest pain.
 In some patients, there is improved heart function and reduced risk of dying from heart disease.

 When should I see a specialist for coronary artery bypass surgery?